Projective completions of graded unipotent quotients: Abstract

 \section{Abstract}

-The aim of this paper is to show that classical geometric invariant theory has an effective analogue for linear actions of a non-reductive algebraic group $H$ with graded unipotent radical on a projective variety $X$.
-Here the linear action of $H$ is required to extend to a semi-direct product $\hat{H}$ with a one-parameter group which acts on the Lie algebra of the unipotent radical $U$ of $H$ with all weights strictly positive, and which centralises $H/U$.
+The aim of this paper is to show that classical geometric invariant theory (GIT) has an effective analogue for linear actions of a non-reductive algebraic group $H$ with graded unipotent radical on a projective scheme $X$.
+Here the linear action of $H$ is required to extend to a semi-direct product $\hat{H} = H \rtimes \GG_m$ with a multiplicative one-parameter group which acts on the Lie algebra of the unipotent radical $U$ of $H$ with all weights strictly positive, and which centralises a Levi subgroup $R \cong H/U$ of $H$.

-We show that $X$ has an $H$-invariant open subvariety (the 'hat-stable subset') which has a geometric quotient by the $H$-action.
-This geometric quotient has a projective completion which is a categorical quotient by $\hat{H}$ of an open subvariety of a blow-up of the product of $X$ with the affine line; with additional blow-ups a projective completion which is itself a geometric quotient can be obtained.
-Furthermore the hat-stable subset of $X$ and the corresponding open subsets of the blow-ups of the product of $X$ with the affine line can be described effectively using Hilbert-Mumford-like criteria combined with the explicit blow-up constructions.
+We show that $X$ has an $H$-invariant open subscheme (the 'hat-stable locus') which has a geometric quotient by the $H$-action.
+This geometric quotient has a projective completion which is a categorical quotient (indeed, a good quotient) by $\hat{H}$ of an open subscheme of a blow-up of the product of $X$ with the affine line; with additional blow-ups a projective completion which is itself a geometric quotient can be obtained.
+Furthermore the hat-stable locus of $X$ and the corresponding open subsets of the blow-ups of the product of $X$ with the affine line can be described effectively using Hilbert-Mumford-like criteria combined with the explicit blow-up constructions.

-Applications include the construction of moduli spaces of sheaves of fixed Harder--Narasimhan type over a fixed nonsingular projective variety.
+Applications include the construction of moduli spaces of sheaves and Higgs bundles of fixed Harder--Narasimhan type over a fixed nonsingular projective scheme \cite{BHJK,hamilton}, and of moduli spaces of unstable projective curves of fixed singularity \lq type' \cite{Jackson}.
+In \cite{bkcoh,hamilton2} it is shown that cohomology theory for reductive GIT quotients can be extended to the non-reductive situation studied in this paper, and this is used in \cite{bkGGL} to prove the Green--Griffiths--Lang and Kobayashi hyperbolicity conjectures for generic projective hypersurfaces with polynomial bounds on their degree.